Overview

 DeepCache (UNet Models)

 Cache step (every N steps): 1.
-Run full forward pass through all UNet blocks 2.
-Store middle/output block activations in cache
+Run the full denoiser path 2.
+Store the output for later reuse

 Speedup: ~50-70% time saved per reuse step → 2-3x total speedup with interval=3